Hi! Welcome to the studio!

 We hope this blog will give you a better sense of what we offer and some suggestions for how you can find your practice.
 From time to time, we change the exact name of our classes, but the general characteristics of each category remain the same.

 When in doubt, the best way to determine if a class is right for you is to simply try it out!
-And with our digital offerings, it’s easier than ever: Get a Single Replay for just $5.
+And if you are new to Yoga Garden, you can enjoy your first class free.

 FREQUENTLY ASKED QUESTIONS